Armand Pierre Fernandez born in Nice. He is the only son of Antonio Francisco Fernandez (1898-4992) and Marie Marguerite Jacquet (1907-4973).

 He completes monumental sculpture « Long Term Parking », at Jouy-en-Josas, France.

-his fourth child, Yasmine
+Birth of his fourth child, Yasmine

 The exhibition « Arman’s Orchestra » is presented at Marisa del Re Gallery, New York.
 It is composed of chord instruments casted in bronze.